BuhoObservador/salonbook/README.md

 4. Push to branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+**Note:** By contributing to this project, you agree that your contributions will be licensed under the same GPLv3 license that covers this project.

 ---

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **GNU General Public License v3.0** - see the [LICENSE.md](LICENSE.md) file for details.

+### What this means:
+- ✅ **Free to use** - You can use this software for any purpose
+- ✅ **Free to modify** - You can change the code to suit your needs
+- ✅ **Free to distribute** - You can share the original or modified versions
+- ❗ **Copyleft** - If you distribute modified versions, you must also make your source code available under GPLv3
+- ❗ **No warranty** - The software is provided "as is" without any guarantees

+### Commercial Use
+This software can be used commercially, but any derivative works must also be released under GPLv3.
+If you need a different license for commercial use, please contact the author.

 ---